 Being an antagonist of the progesterone receptor, mifepristone promotes unopposed endometrial proliferation that may result in endometrium thickening, cystic dilatation of endometrial glands, and vaginal bleeding.
 Korlym should be used with caution in women who have hemorrhagic disorders or are receiving concurrent anticoagulant therapy.
 Women who experience vaginal bleeding during Korlym treatment should be referred to a gynecologist for further evaluation.

 QT Interval Prolongation

 Mifepristone and its metabolites block IKr.
 Korlym prolongs the QTc interval in a dose-related manner.
 There is little or no experience with high exposure, concomitant dosing with other QT-prolonging drugs, or potassium channel variants resulting in a long QT interval.
-To minimize risk, the lowest effective dose should always be used.
+[See Use Of Strong CYP3A Inhibitors] To minimize risk, the lowest effective dose should always be used.

 Patients with endogenous Cushing's syndrome are at risk for opportunistic infections such as Pneumocystis jiroveci pneumonia during Korlym treatment.
 Patients may present with respiratory distress shortly after initiation of Korlym.
 Appropriate diagnostic tests should be undertaken and treatment for Pneumocystis jiroveci should be considered.